datatweets/tf-tutorials/tf_nginx.md

 Congratulations!
 You’ve successfully built and managed an Nginx Docker container using Terraform.
 This tutorial introduced you to Terraform’s core concepts and demonstrated how to automate infrastructure provisioning.

 Continue exploring Terraform to work with more complex infrastructures, including cloud services and advanced configurations.
-Let me know if you'd like additional in-depth examples or advanced topics!